bjbr-dev/PeregrineDb/documentation/Delete.md

 Deletes the entity by using it's primary key.

 ## Delete<TEntity>(id)
-Deletes the entity by using it's primary key.
+Deletes the entity who's primary key matches the given id.

 ### Examples
 Given the POCO class: